10 design mistakes to avoid

 8. Easy decorating mistakes to avoid: Unrealistic Expectations

 So, always be ready to adjust your expectations.
 Things don’t happen in a TV commercial, and you can’t do that kitchen for under 5k.
-We’re real with our clients from the get go, instead of lying to them just to get the job.
-So adjust your expectations and things will be much easier, whether you’re taking it on yourself, or working with a professional.
+We’re real with our clients from the get-go, instead of lying to them just to get the job.
+So adjust your expectations, and things will be much easier, whether you’re taking it on yourself or working with a professional.

 9. Easy decorating mistakes to avoid: Not Trusting your Designer

-Bonus: Easy decorating mistakes to avoid: Letting “the rules” Paralyze You.
+10. Easy decorating mistakes to avoid: Letting “the rules” Paralyze You.

-Now that we mentioned some “don’ts” let’s mention some “dos”.
+Now that we mentioned some “don’ts,” let’s mention some “dos”.
 Because the last thing we wanted to do, was overwhelm you.

 Do what you love!
 Don’t let the rules paralyze you and hold you back from doing what you want to do in your home.
 That’s it.
 We hope those little tips gave you a little guidance, but at the end of the day, we want you to love it, too.